-For Life provides a mandatory training session for volunteers (prior to flying out to Thailand), which includes an introduction to CCD’s projects, Thai culture, disabilities in Thailand, CCD’s ethos, health advice, visa advice, child protection, our relevant policies and how to be a good volunteer.
-Once volunteers arrive at CCD, the CCD Volunteer Coordinator will arrange an induction/orientation, and is available to provide support for any concerns or queries.
-The For Life Volunteer Coordinator is also there to support you from the UK, and give the opportunity for debriefing and feedback to volunteers when they return home.
+For Life provides a mandatory training session for interns (prior to flying out to Thailand), which includes an introduction to CCD’s projects, Thai culture, disabilities in Thailand, CCD’s ethos, health advice, visa advice, child protection, our relevant policies and how to be an effective intern.
+Once you arrive at CCD, the CCD Internship Coordinator will arrange an induction/orientation, and is available to provide support for any concerns or queries.
+The For Life Internship Coordinator is also there to support you from the UK, and give the opportunity for debriefing and feedback when they return home.

 Where will I stay?

-CCD rent a local house for volunteers.
-Accommodation is comfortable but basic, and you will probably share your room with other volunteers of the same gender.
-There is a communal kitchen and lounge, and two shared bathrooms.
+CCD offer rooms for interns at a much lower cost that staying in a hostel.
+Accommodation is on-site, comfortable, air conditioned and with private bathrooms.
+There are some individual rooms, however, you may share a room with other interns of the same gender during busy times.
+There is a communal kitchen and lounge.
 There is washing machine and WiFi available for volunteers to use.
-The house is not air-conditioned, but there are plenty of electric fans available.
-Volunteers are required to contribute to the cost of their accommodation, this is usually around £50 per month.
+Interns are required to contribute to the cost of their accommodation, this is usually around £50 a week.

 How much will it cost?